A Lower Bound for the Number of Linear Regions of Ternary ReLU Regression Neural Networks: Main Results

 \section{Main Results}

-Before explaining the main results, we show that bounded integer coefficient regression NNs can be represented by ternary ReLU Regression NNs.
-First, any edge of a bounded integer coefficient NN can be represented by a ternary ReLU Regression NN.
-Consider a NN where there exists some natural number $M$ such that the coefficients of linear functions are represented by integers in the range from $-M$ to $M$.
+Before explaining the main results, we show that bounded integer weight regression NNs can be represented by ternary NNs.
+First, any edge of a bounded integer weight NN can be represented by a ternary regression NN with identity activation functions.
+Consider a NN where there exists some natural number $M$ such that the weights of linear functions are represented by integers in the range from $-M$ to $M$.
 Suppose one edge has integer weight $w$ as shown in Fig.~\ref{fig:edge_transformation} (a).
 That is, suppose this NN partially includes the process of multiplying the input value by $w$.
-This process of multiplying the input value by $w$ can be represented in a two-layer ternary ReLU Regression NN with the number of nodes in each layer being $n_0=1$, $n_1 = M$, $n_2=1$, by setting
+This process of multiplying the input value by $w$ can be represented in a two-layer ternary regression NN with identity activation functions, where the number of nodes in each layer being $n_0=1$, $n_1 = M$, $n_2=1$, by setting

 where $\mathrm{sign}(w)$ represents the sign of $w$.
 This function is also represented as a graph shown in Fig.~\ref{fig:edge_transformation} (b-1).
-Further, we represent the $M$ nodes in the intermediate layer in this graph by one square node, and write the sum of the weights of edges entering and exiting that node next to the edge, as shown in Fig.~\ref{fig:edge_transformation} (b-2).
+Further, as shown in Fig.~\ref{fig:edge_transformation} (b-2), we represent the $M$ nodes in the intermediate layer in this graph by one square node and the $M$ edges to or from these nodes by triple lines.
+Note that the number near by the triple lines represents not an edge weight but the sum of the original edge weights in Fig.~\ref{fig:edge_transformation} (b-1).

-Furthermore, when representing not an edge but a bounded integer coefficient NN with a ternary ReLU Regression NN, it is sometimes possible to represent it with fewer nodes than replacing each edge with the aforementioned transformation by combining the nodes of the ternary ReLU Regression NN.
-For example, Fig.~\ref{fig:NN_transformation} shows ternary ReLU Regression NNs equivalent to a bounded integer coefficient NN (a).
-In Fig.~\ref{fig:NN_transformation}, (b) shows the ternary ReLU Regression NN by trivial transformation, (c-1) shows the ternary ReLU Regression NN by transformation with fewer nodes, and (c-2) shows its abbreviated notation.
+Furthermore, when representing not an edge but a bounded integer weight NN with a ternary regression NN with identity activation functions, it is sometimes possible to represent it with fewer nodes than replacing each edge with the aforementioned transformation by combining the nodes of the ternary NN.
+For example, Fig.~\ref{fig:NN_transformation} shows ternary regression NNs with identity activation functions equivalent to a bounded integer weight NN (a).
+In Fig.~\ref{fig:NN_transformation}, (b) shows the ternary regression NN with identity activation functions by trivial transformation, (c-1) shows another representation of (a) by transformation with fewer nodes, and (c-2) shows its abbreviated notation.
 In Fig.~\ref{fig:NN_transformation} (c-2), edges extend from a square node to multiple nodes, with some numbers attached.
-Each of these edges represents the $M$ edges extending from the $M$ nodes in (c-1), which correspond to the square node in (c-2), and the number represents the sum of the coefficients of those $M$ edges.
+Each of these edges represents the $M$ edges extending from the $M$ nodes in (c-1), which correspond to the square node in (c-2), and the number represents the sum of the weights of those $M$ edges.